rdfjs/data-model-spec/interface-spec.md

 - `String .value` is refined by each interface which extends Node

+TODO: read/write or read-only?

 **Methods:**

 - `.equals(Node other)` returns true if and only if the argument is a) of the same type b) has the same contents (value and, if applicable, type or language)

+TODO: to what extent should we use typed signatures (`.equals(Node other)`) versus actual JavaScript signatures (`.equals(other)`).
+The benefit of typed signatures is that you see the type inline; the drawback is that it is more specific than JavaScript itself.
+For ease of use, JavaScript might be preferred, specifying types in the explanation (or jsdoc-style).

 ### IRI extends Node